“Summer’s lease hath all too short a date.” -William Shakespeare, Sonnet 18

 #6 Write at a café or teahouse.

 Order something to eat and/or drink.
-Watch people, listen to their conversations and write down what you see, hear, smell, taste, and feel there.
+Watch people, listen to their conversations, and write down what you see, hear, smell, taste, and feel there.
 I like doing this activity because it inspires me to do a lot of creative writing.
 It helps me write better descriptions of scenes in short stories and novels.
+It also helps me writing interesting dialogue.
+Subtle people-watching (spying) others can inspire all kinds of fiction or poetry.

 #7 Describe a summer activity you dislike as if it is something you love to do.